You were married. Now you’re separated (but not yet divorced). You own a Matrimonial Home jointly with your former spouse.

 Excluded items are things like homes you owned before the relationship started, gifts or inheritance that were given to only one spouse (you must be able to prove this), and some trust property.

 If the value of any of those items owned separately increases during your relationship your spouse gets half of that increased value.

 Who has possession of your matrimonial home?

-According to Ontario legislation, both married spouses have an equal right to possession of a matrimonial home after separation.
-There is currently no legislation that permits a spouse to exclude another spouse by changing the locks.
+According to Ontario legislation, both married spouses have an equal right to possession of a Matrimonial Home after separation.

-How is possession to your matrimonial home decided?
+How is possession of your matrimonial home decided?

 If the matter proceeds before a judge for a court Order, the judge will assess a variety of factors.
 These factors include:

 - Availability of other suitable and affordable accommodation

 - Any existing court orders to enforce obligations and/or the best interests of any children involved

 The above factors help the Courts form a decision in regard to who should get exclusive possession of the matrimonial home.